-This article asserts the part imperfections in all arrays and severity afflicts the human race because of the choices made in the Eden Garden and its effect on the development of each of the countless lives ever sent to the blue globe of Earth since its formation.
-As if it needs to be written, the dark side of the Fall from Eden's Garden is the suffering it brings, a necessary experience for mankind.
+Imperfections in all arrays and severity afflict the human race because of the choices made in the Eden Garden and its effect on the development of each of the countless lives sent to the blue globe called Earth.
+The dark side of the Fall from Eden's Garden is the suffering it brings, a necessary experience for humankind.

 Bad Things are Supposed to Happen

 Research and science try to compensate for the failures and successes that come as natural consequences of the fall of Adam and Eve, or mortal life.
 In order to experience success, there must exist the possibility of failure.

-The misconception that many maintain that life on Earth was meant for ease and glory forever causes many people to disbelieve in God and hate Eve for partaking of the fruit of the Tree of the Knowledge of Good and Evil.
+The misconception many maintain, that life on Earth was meant for ease and glory forever, causes many people to disbelieve in God and hate Eve for partaking of the fruit of the Tree of the Knowledge of Good and Evil.
 These unfortunate souls do not have the whole story.

 An ancient American prophet taught the imperative of both good and bad in life when he wrote that it "needs be, that there is an opposition in all things.
 If not so ... righteousness could not be brought to pass, neither wickedness, neither holiness nor misery, neither good nor bad.
 Wherefore, all things must ... be a compound in one," 2 Nephi 2:11.

 Bad things happen because it is part of the eternal plan of God to help humanity experience everything necessary to become like God.
 As unpleasant and horrible as life can be, that is the way God intended for it to be.

 People experience the horrors of murder, torture, war, disease, hate, and confusion in mortal life for one reason only: The Chance to Become Like God.
-Paul instructs the Saints in Rome in The Epistle of Paul the Apostle to the Romans 8:16-17
+Paul instructs the Saints in Rome in The Epistle of Paul the Apostle to the Romans 8:16-17,

 The Spirit himself testifies with our spirit that we are God’s children.
 Now if we are children, then we are heirs—heirs of God and co-heirs with Christ, if indeed we share in his sufferings in order that we may also share in his glory.
 (New International Translation)